ankushmohite/K8s_notes/Kubernetes.md

 #################Worker###############

 ## 1. Kubelet
-Kubelet is an agent that runs on every Worker Node.
-It's monitoring the status of pods an Communicate with the API Server.
+Kubelet is an agent that runs on every Worker Node. it's Communicates with the API Server an manages the pods

 ## 2. Kube Proxy:
 Kube Proxy manages networking inside the cluster.